bartobri/no-more-secrets/README.md

 Note that by default, after the initial encrypted characters are displayed, `nms` will wait for the user to press a key before initiating the decryption sequence.
-This is how the decryption functionality is depicted in the movie.
+This is how the it is depicted in the movie.

 #### Command Line Options